Bala Movie Review: 'Love Is In The Hair' For Ayushmann Khurrana In This Engaging Film!

 Popcorn Refill: Strictly interval

-Iconic Moment: The sequence where Ayushmann Khurrana and Yami Gautam make TikTok videos on 90s popular songs will leave you grinning from ear-to-ear.
+Iconic Moment: The sequence where Ayushmann Khurrana and Yami Gautam make TikTok videos on popular 90s songs will leave you grinning from ear-to-ear.

 Plot